Small European villages to visit in December (quiet, festive, and worth staying In)

 Food and drink in Vipiteno

-Food in this part of northern Italy leans hearty - in the best way.
+Food in this part of northern Italy is mainly comfort food - in the best way.
 You get the comfort of Italian cooking, but with alpine depth: smoked speck, barley soup, dumplings, and thick slices of cake that come with a proper dollop of cream.
 One dish you’ll see everywhere is Schlutzkrapfen, a kind of Tyrolean ravioli usually filled with spinach and soft cheese.
 Another is Knödel, those dense, satisfying bread dumplings that somehow always hit the spot after a cold day outside.
 Local reds, especially Lagrein, go well with everything, and you’ll find a lot of strong mountain cheese on menus too - whether melted into something or served with bread and butter on the side.

 For a slower evening, Vinzenz Zum Feinen Wein is a nice spot: casual, candle-lit, with regional wines and small plates if you don’t want a full meal.
 If you’re after something more traditional, Restaurant Pizzeria Lamm does reliable South Tyrolean food in a warm, wood-paneled setting.
-It’s part of the hotel but not overly “polished”, and it gets a mix of travelers and locals, which is usually a good sign.
+It’s part of the hotel but not slightly rustic, and it gets a mix of travelers and locals, which is usually a good sign.

 Where to stay in Vipiteno